Spoilt83/Alternova-API/readme.md

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃

 ## End-point: 4.
-Un estudiante puede obtener la lista de sus materias aprobadas y su promedio de puntaje general.
+A student can obtain the list of his/her passed subjects and his/her overall grade average.
 ### Get Approved Subjects

 This endpoint retrieves the list of approved subjects for a student.